Constituents of Ayawaso West Wuogon Lament Broken Bridge

 - The concerned citizens called on their MPs to collaborate in repairing the bridge, which has caused frequent flooding and disrupted daily life in the community

-- Residents have recounted how the deteriorating bridge once led to the tragic loss of two lives, stressing it must be fixed now to prevent further disasters
+- Residents recounted how the deteriorating bridge once led to the tragic loss of two lives, stressing it must be fixed now to prevent further disasters

 Residents of Dome-Kwabenya, Ayawaso West Wuogon, and Okaikwei North constituencies have raised urgent concerns over a heavily damaged bridge that has long posed serious risks to the community.